COMPUTATIONAL PHYSICS

 The course complements other physics and mathematics courses in the Quantum Science and Technology master's program.
 It provides a hands-on approach to studying problems encountered in Statistical Mechanics, Physics of Complex Systems, and Modern Condensed Matter Physics.
 Rather than delving into the details of algorithms already covered in the Numerical Methods and Quantum Computation courses, students will learn how to implement these methods, using existing libraries and tools, and finally apply them to interesting physical problems.

-• Develop their own Python programs to simulate various classical and quantum physical systems.
+• Independently develop Python programs to simulate physical systems, both classical and quantum.

-• Select the appropriate numerical techniques, libraries, and data visualization tools.
+• Select appropriate numerical techniques, libraries, and data visualization tools for each specific problem.

-• Infer basic physics results from numerical simulations.
+• Critically analyze the results obtained from numerical simulations.

 To enroll in this course, students are required to have knowledge of Mathematical Methods, Classical Physics, and Quantum Mechanics at the level covered in a three-year scientific degree program.